Gottfried Reinhold Treviranus (politician)

-Gottfried Reinhold Treviranus (20 March 1891, in Schieder, Germany – 7 June 1971, in Florence, Italy) was a German politician from the Conservative People's Party and a Reichsminister in both of Chancellor Heinrich Brüning's cabinets.
-In the first he was Minister for the Occupied Territories (March – October 1930) and then Minister without Portfolio (October 1930 – October 1931); in the second (October 1931 – May 1932), he served as Minister of Transport.
+Gottfried Reinhold Treviranus (20 March 1891 – 7 June 1971) was a German politician.
+Originally a member of the German National People's Party, he later split from it to help form the Conservative People's Party.
+He served in both of Chancellor Heinrich Brüning's cabinets: in the first cabinet (March – October 1930) as Minister for the Occupied Territories, and then (October 1930 – October 1931) as Minister without Portfolio; in the second cabinet (October 1931 – May 1932), he served as Minister of Transport.

 Early life

 Born in 1891, he was the son of a German father and a Scottish mother.
 After graduation in 1909, he became an officer in the Imperial German Navy from 1912 to 1919, holding the rank of lieutenant commander.
 After leaving the navy, he studied agriculture and in 1921 became director of the Chamber of Agriculture.
 He was married to Elisabeth Dryander, a travel writer.

 Career

 Party politician (1924 to 1930)

 In 1924, Treviranus was elected for the German National People's Party (DNVP) to the Reichstag.
 From 1925 to 1929 he also was a member of the Landtag of the Free State of Lippe and served as the head of the DNVP's parliamentary group there.
-As a representative of the moderate wing of the DNVP he rejected the extreme right led by Alfred Hugenberg who became party president in 1928.
-In the summer of 1929, Treviranus together with Hans Schlange-Schöningen was one of two prominent DNVP Reichstag deputies who resigned from the party's caucus in protest against the Young Plan referendum bill which they called irresponsible in the extreme, to be joined shortly afterwards by the former chairman Kuno von Westarp and another 20 DNVP Reichstag members leaving the party and forming the more moderate Conservative People's Party (CPP).
+As a representative of the moderate wing of the DNVP, he rejected the extreme right led by Alfred Hugenberg who became party president in 1928.
+In the summer of 1929, Treviranus together with Hans Schlange-Schöningen was one of two prominent DNVP Reichstag deputies who resigned from the party's caucus in protest against the Young Plan referendum bill which they called irresponsible in the extreme, to be joined shortly afterwards by the former chairman Kuno von Westarp and another 20 DNVP Reichstag members leaving the party and forming the more moderate Conservative People's Party (KVP).

 Treviranus politically supported a center-right government coalition.
-His goal was to align the CPP coalition with the moderate right.
+His goal was to align the KVP coalition with the moderate right.
 The center-right alliance should conduct comprehensive reforms.
 With this objective, Treviranus had built close relationships and had good contacts.

-Treviranus has played a significant role in the development of Brüning's government in March 1930.
+Treviranus played a significant role in the development of Brüning's government in March 1930.
 In December 1929, he had participated in preliminary discussions with Brüning, Kurt von Schleicher, Defence Minister Wilhelm Groener and President Hindenburg's head of office Otto Meissner, at the home of his national conservative party friend Friedrich Wilhelm Freiherr von Willisen.
 Hindenburg gave Brüning the task of forming a cabinet that would govern without the Social Democrats (SPD).